scottslowe/weblog/content/post/2017-04-12-linux-migration-april-2017-progress-report.md

 * Social media when I'm in the office (Tweetbot is far more powerful than Corebird)
 * Any virtualization testing specific to VMware Fusion (like testing a VMware-formatted Vagrant box, for example)

-I also use my OS X system for general web browsing when I'm in the office, since there's no sense in letting its 27" Thunderbolt Display go to waste.
+I also use my macOS system for general web browsing when I'm in the office, since there's no sense in letting its 27" Thunderbolt Display go to waste.
 By and large, though, most everything is done from my Linux laptop.

 ## Summary